Maxalt and generic rizatriptan 10mg tablets and orodispersible tablets for migraine relief available to buy online from Dr Fox.Start order

 You should not breastfeed and expressed breast milk should not be used within 24 hours of taking rizatriptan.

-Side effects of rizatriptan
+Possible side effects of rizatriptan

 Very rarely, serious allergic reactions occur (rash, hives, wheezing, swollen eyelids and face, and collapse).
 This would require immediate medical attention - telephone 999 in the UK.